Safe Foreign Real Estate Investment:

 Tax Payment Receipts

-Confirmation local property taxes were paid.
+Confirmation that local property taxes were paid.
 Unpaid tax debt can block future sale.

 Annual Israeli Tax Authority Report